p-rivero/ReChess/docs/LobbyProtocol.md

 - The actual protocol used is slightly more complex than the one described here, since it also includes the `creatorImageUrl` and `challengerImageUrl` fields, and it could be extended to include more information in the future.
 However, the way it works is the same as described here.

-## Failure case
+## Failure scenario

-Messages 1-7 are the same as in the success case, but the slot creator decides to deny the incoming player and then cancels the lobby slot.
+Messages 1-7 are the same as in the success scenario, but the slot creator decides to deny the incoming player and then cancels the lobby slot.

 ![Sequence diagram of a failed game creation](img/lobby_fail.webp)